joostfarla/serverless-cors-plugin/README.md

 ## Introduction

-A Serverless Module for the [Serverless Framework](http://www.serverless.com) which adds support for CORS ([Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).
+A Serverless Plugin for the [Serverless Framework](http://www.serverless.com) which adds support for CORS ([Cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).

 This plugins does the following: